Estimated reading time: 5 minutes

 Effective church management is the appropriate administration of church resources (people, time, and money).

-There are some who are resistant to labeling church management as a business function.
+Some are resistant to labeling church management as a business function.

 Churches are unique because they rely on (tax-exempt) donations from members to exist and have a responsibility to be good stewards of those resources.